juliaaa-t/Exploratory-Stock-Data-Analysis/README.md

 # Introduction
 This is a time-series analysis project on the stock market and the S&P 500 (SPX).
 The S&P 500 is known as the Standard and Poor's 500 index, which is a stock market index that tracks the 500 publicly leading traded companies in the USA.

 This EDA involves libraries such as Pandas, Numpy, Matplotlib, and Seaborn to retrieve patterns and visualize data trends from the S&P 500 Historical Dataset.
-The dataset used can be found in the repository with the title "s&p500.csv".
+The dataset used can be found in the repository with the title "SPX.csv".

 # What is Time Series Analysis?
 Time series analysis is a method of analyzing a sequence of data collected over a period of time.
 The analysis can show how variables change over time.